 Echinoderms have an endoskeleton composed of calcareous ossicles.
 In sea stars and brittle stars, the ossicles articulate to form flexible structures.
 In sea urchins and sand dollars, the ossicles are fused together to form a rigid skeletal structure known as a test.

 Echinoderms exhibit a type of radial symmetry called pentamerous symmetry in which their body can be divided into five equal parts around a central axis.
-Echinoderms developed this symmetry as an autapomorphy.
-For this reason, the radial symmetry in echinoderms does not indicate that they are closely relationship to other organisms with radial symmetry such as cnidarians.
+Echinoderms developed this symmetry after they had already diverged from their bilaterally symmetrical ancestors.
+For this reason, the radial symmetry in echinoderms does not imply they are closely related to other organisms with radial symmetry such as cnidarians.